 You will receive a yearly bonus of 7% of all points you earned in the previous Year. (“Year” means, for your first year as a cardmember, the period beginning with your enrollment date through your December statement date of that same year.
 For each year thereafter, “Year” means the twelve month period beginning the day after your December statement date through your December statement date of the next year).
 Your bonus will appear on your January or February billing statement.

 So basically at the beginning of the year you earn a bonus of 7% of all the points earned the previous year.
-The current sign-up bonus is 50,000 Ultimate Rewards points after spending $3,000 within three months, so since the 7% annual points dividend applies to that too, you’re really earning a sign-up bonus of 53,500 points.
+The current sign-up bonus is40,000 Ultimate Rewards points after spending $3,000 within three months, plus an additional 5,000 points when you add an authorized user and they make their first purchase within three months, so since the 7% annual points dividend applies to that too, you’re really earning a sign-up bonus of 51,000+ points, depending on which categories you’re spending money in.

 Furthermore, the verbiage suggests that this applies to all points earned, so that should include points earned through the Ultimate Rewards shopping mall.